mutagen-io/mutagen/README.md

   "agent" binaries that it automatically copies to remote endpoints as necessary.
 Most major platforms and architectures are supported.
 - Mutagen is designed to handle very large directory hierarchies efficiently.
-It uses a filesystem cache to allow quick re-scans and uses the [rsync algorithm](https://rsync.samba.org/tech_report/) to transfer filesystem scans and files themselves.
+It maintains a filesystem cache to allow quick re-scans and uses the [rsync algorithm](https://rsync.samba.org/tech_report/) to transfer filesystem scans and files themselves.
 File transfers are also pipelined to mitigate the effects of latency.
 Mutagen won't break a sweat on a GB-sized directory